expo/expo/docs/pages/versions/unversioned/workflow/expo-cli.md

   fetch:android:upload-cert [options] [project-dir]   Fetch this project's upload certificate needed after opting in to app signing by Google Play or after resetting a previous upload certificate. generate-module [options] [new-module-project]      Generate a universal module for Expo from a template in [new-module-project] directory. init|i [options] [project-dir]                      Initializes a directory with an example project.
-Run it without any options and you will be prompted for the name and type. install:ios                                         Install the latest version of Expo Client for iOS on the simulator install:android                                     Install the latest version of Expo Client for Android on a connected device or emulator ios [options] [project-dir]                         Opens your app in Expo in an iOS simulator on your computer login|signin [options]                              Login with your Expo account logout                                              Logout from your Expo account
+Run it without any options and you will be prompted for the name and type. install:ios                                         Install the latest version of Expo client for iOS on the simulator install:android                                     Install the latest version of Expo client for Android on a connected device or emulator ios [options] [project-dir]                         Opens your app in Expo in an iOS simulator on your computer login|signin [options]                              Login with your Expo account logout                                              Logout from your Expo account